 Focusing your job role is how you get hired on film sets.
 Focusing your job role will also give you opportunity to become seen as an expert at one specific job.

-You might like this post – How to make Money as a Creative Filmmaker
+You might like – How to make Money as a Creative Filmmaker

 Now over to you, if you have any questions on focusing your job role let me know.
 I hope I have been clear in this post.
 Focusing your job role is not elitist or wrong advice its just how producers hire people – one person per job role.